mobile-michel/hugoinaction/content/about.md

 We shape the world.
 You live in it.

 We provide smiles to hundreds of happy customers.
+Ajoute du texte.

 Manufacturing